sudeep-sureshan/hindiTextExtraction/README.md

 #  Automatic Text Summarization of Hindi Articles

-We have developed an automatic text summarizer using unsupervised TextRnk algorithm.
+We have developed an automatic text summarizer using unsupervised TextRank algorithm.